Jacob-OTW/BCOTI/README.md

 8. Insert the push-button into the slot on the bottom of the shell, and fix it in place with the nut and washer.

-9. Wrap the O-Ring around the CameraCage, and insert the camera module, then fix in place with least 2x of the screws (I used the top ones on the side)
+9. Wrap the O-Ring around the CameraCage, and insert the camera module (with the JST connector facing down, away from the slot in the top of the cage), then fix in place with all 6x M2x4 scews.
+Thighten them evenly, instead of doing one fully after the other.

 10. Check if the camera cage can be fully inserted without putting pressure on the display FPC or any components inside the shell.